Central Newfoundland and Fogo Island

 22 August 2019.

-Not Larry and I woke up at 09:00 and had some old-high-school-bedroom lovin’ to start the day.
+up at 09:00 and had some old-high-school-bedroom lovin’ to start the day.
 F U N!

 We packed Beatrice and cleaned the house… Now wait a minute, that is not really accurate… Actually, I burned everything that resembled garbage in the backyard while Not Larry cleaned the house.
 I tried to help her out but I only seemed to be in the way, so I hid outside, attending to the fire.
 My burn-resume is pretty impressive and I was where I should have been employed anyhow.
 Sometime during the morning cleaning, Not Larry painted Beatrice’s hub-caps a neon pink.
 Our long lady got a pedicure.